Advice to Writers Part 2 – Should I get my book illustrated before submitting?

 Hello all writers!
-This page is dedicated to those word smiths out there with a book shaped itch to scratch.
+This is my second page dedicated to those wordsmiths out there with a book shaped itch to scratch.
 Here writers can find some advice from an illustrator’s point of view.
-You may wonder why, but as it often takes two people to create a picture book, it is useful if there was a bit of information about it.
-Often there are some misconceptions on how it all works too.
-So when asked if an author should get their story illustrated before approaching an agent or publisher, the short answer is no.
+As it often takes a partnership between an author and an illustrator to create a picture book, it would be useful if there was a bit of information about it.
+Often there are some misconceptions on how it all works too so here I try to provide some clarity from my point of view.
+So when I am asked if an author should get their story illustrated before approaching an agent or publisher, the short answer is no!
+But why not?

-For a more comprehensive reason why not are listed below.
+To explain my answer and give you a more comprehensive reason as to why not I have listed my thoughts and opinions below.
 This is only drawn from my own experience and opinion, so should not be taken as an absolute.

 1) To illustrate a book can take 2-3 months working 5 days a week 9-5.
 There is research, mood boards, character sketches, thumbing out the story, revising the thumbs, then drawing up full size in pencil then about 0-100 changes that drive you mad, then colour thumbs, revision to colour thumbs (or colour experiments), then tracing the approved drawings onto posh paper and finally actually painting the final art.
-An A3 image with 5 characters and lots of detail can take 2 days or more, especially if I accidentally spill coffee over it.
+An A3 image with 5 characters and lots of detail can take 2 days or more, especially if I accidentally spill coffee over it! … naturally that has never happened to me …. it was tea!

 4) Copyright.
 Who owns the copyright of the images?
 This is the bit that is often misunderstood.
 The simple act of commissioning and paying an illustrator to do some work for you, on its own, does not mean you own anything.
 In fact you are likely to have zero rights if there is no contract.
 You may not even have the right to promote your story using the images you commissioned, unless you have a water tight contract that either assigns you the copyright or gives you specific publishing rights to use the work.
 Proceed with caution!